Thursday, May 9, 2024

 Monday, June 22, 2020

-The House Charles L. Carrington Built
+The House Charles Lewis Carrington Built

 Charles L. Carrington house.

-Please click the above rendering for an enlarged view.
+Please click rendering for an enlarged view.

 HOUSE FOR MR. CHARLES L. CARRINGTON, HIGH ST., NEAR